couchbasecloud/terraform-provider-couchbasecapella/docs/index.md

 # Couchbase Capella Provider

-You can use the Couchbase Capella provider to interact with Projects, Clusters, Buckets, Database Users and IP Allowlists within your Couchbase Capella tenant.
+You can use the Couchbase Capella provider to interact with Projects, Clusters, Buckets and Database Users within your Couchbase Capella tenant.

 The provider needs to be configured with the proper credentials before it can be used.